Patrick Mahomes Injury Update: Chiefs Quarterback Stumbles To Sidelines After Hit, Evaluated For Concussion

 "Prior to return to practice or play, not only must the team physician clear the player, but the Independent Neurological Consultant with expertise in concussion must also evaluate and clear the player for return to practice and play," the league's protocol says, via ESPN.

 Prior to leaving, Mahomes completed 21 of 30 passes for 255 yards and a touchdown.
-He also ran three times for 14 yards and a rushing touchdown in putting the Chiefs out to a two-score lead over the Browns.
-He was replaced by veteran Chad Henne, who took the start in Week 17 after they had already clinched the No. 1 overall seed in the playoffs.
+He also ran three times for 14 yards and a rushing touchdown, giving the Chiefs a two-score lead over the Browns.
+He was replaced by veteran Chad Henne, who last started in an inconsequential Week 17 contest after they had already clinched the No. 1 overall seed in the playoffs.
 Henne completed 23 of 32 passes for 218 yards and two touchdowns in a 38-21 loss to the Los Angeles Chargers.

 The injury to Mahomes came just a day after the Baltimore Ravens lost starting quarterback Lamar Jackson to a hit that put him in the concussion protocol.
 Jackson was taken down hard after corralling an errant snap near his own goal line, hitting his head against the turf.
 He did not come back, and undrafted rookie Tyler Huntley finished the game in a 17-3 loss.